Doesn't Really Matter: Background and development

 "Doesn't Really Matter" was written and produced by Janet Jackson, Jimmy Jam and Terry Lewis as the theme for the Universal Pictures film Nutty Professor II: The Klumps, starring Jackson and actor Eddie Murphy.
 When asked to contribute a single for the movie's soundtrack, Jackson stated that she would consider if she found an appropriate song.
 The single would allow Jackson to continue releasing music, while simultaneously devoting time to her film career.
 To help inspire Jackson, director Peter Segal brought a rough cut of the film to Flyte Tyme Studios where the singer was recording her seventh album, All for You.
 She decided to write an uptempo love song rather than a ballad, inspired by Segal finding her love for Murphy's unattractive character in the film convincing.

 The lyrics of "Doesn't Really Matter" were based on a poem Jackson found which she previously wrote and disposed of.
 The poem's lyrics were kept intact, although its structure was altered.
 Jackson wrote further lyrics for the song during the same night Jam came up with the melody alongside drum programmer Alex Richburg.
 After an early version of the song was created, Jackson requested Jam and Richburg to add more instrumentation, however Jam decided to record from live to tape after Richburg left the studio.
 Initially conceived as a "slow melody", Jam chose to increase its tempo.

 Two different choruses were written by Jam and Jackson; Jam wrote "Nutty, nutty, nutty, my love for you" while Jackson wrote "Doesn't really matter".
 They decided to use Jackson's chorus, and include Jam's chorus towards the end of the track.
 Jackson presented three songs to Segal on May 12, 2000, three days prior to his set deadline for the soundtrack.
 He chose "Doesn't Really Matter", believing it was a better fit and a "summertime record".
-A slightly modified version was included on All for You, featuring an alternate introduction and elements from the song's Rockwilder remix.
+A slightly modified version was included on All for You, featuring an alternate introduction and elements from the song's "hard, twitchy" Rockwilder remix.